 J) Directors wishing their statements to be literally transcribed in the minutes must indicate so and submit a typed copy thereof to the Board of Directors’ Secretary.

 |5.
 Provision of information|

 |A) Whenever they deem it appropriate to illustrate their criteria for the consideration of topics concerning the Board of Directors, Directors may request their immediate background to the Chair.
 The Chair will place the applicable elements at the disposal of the petitioning Director, to such effect providing an appropriate office or room at the Company’s headquarters.
 Any additional or supplementary information must be requested to the Chair following the same procedure.

 B) The Chair may appoint a Director or a senior officer to handle to the Director’s requirements and to channel his or her requests.

 C) The required procedures will be fulfilled striving not to undermine the proper functioning of the Company and its staff’s discipline.
 To such effect, Directors must be informed by analyzing available elements, taking the data deemed relevant in their judgment.
 Directors must abstain from requesting special analyses, financial projections and any other information not ordinarily used in the Company.

 D) It may not be allowed to withdraw books, documents, pieces or receipts, or their reproductions from the Company’s headquarters, without prejudice to any notes the petitioning Director may take.

-|A) The drafting of the minutes will be the Chairperson’s responsibility, who may appoint an officer as Recording Secretary, in which case the Recording Secretary will be in charge of taking the relevant notes and making the first draft under the supervision of the Chairperson.
+|A) The drafting of the minutes will be the Board’s Secretary’s responsibility, under the supervision of the Chairperson.
+An officer of the Company in charge of the Board’s Secretary will attend all the meetings, who will be in charge of taking the relevant notes and making the first draft of the minutes.